open-prophetdb/biomedgps-data/graph_data/KG_README.md

 mkdir graph_data/formatted_entities

 # NOTE: We don't treat the side effect as an entity type anymore, we treat it as a relationship type.
-Because the side effect is important attribute of the drug and we use the side effect to connect the drug and disease/sym[tom at most time.
+Because the side effect is important attribute of the drug and we use the side effect to connect the drug and disease/symptom at most time.
 So for convenience, we add all side effect entities to the disease and symptom entities.
+Instead of distinguishing whether it is a disease or a symptom.
 # For disease
 awk -F'\t' 'BEGIN {OFS="\t"} {if ($3 == "SideEffect") $3 = "Disease"; print}' graph_data/extracted_entities/merged_entities/side_effect.tsv > graph_data/extracted_entities/merged_entities/formatted_side_effect.tsv
 python3 graph_data/scripts/merge_entities.py merge-multiple-files -i graph_data/extracted_entities/merged_entities/disease.tsv -i graph_data/extracted_entities/merged_entities/formatted_side_effect.tsv -o graph_data/extracted_entities/merged_entities/merged_disease.tsv